vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 If evidentiality is consitutive of observation; then, wouldn't all observations be evidential?
 That's the question here.

-The response represents another crucial difference between constitutivist and nonconstitutivist accounts of evidentiality.
-For the constitutivist, there is a fundemental asymmetry between evidence and error.
+The response represents another crucial difference between internalist and externalist accounts of evidentiality.
+For the internalist, there is a fundemental asymmetry between evidence and error.
 It is in the nature of observation to act as justification for belief and action.
 This being the case, error is an abberation; a deviation from the norm.
 Evidentiality is natural and automatic.
 Error is contingent and is the effect of external causes.

 But, if that were true, wouldn't introspection 'detect' erroneous observations as evidence?

 Yes!
 Introspection, as a form of observation, itself can be erroneous or evidential.
 Under normal circumstances, introspecting on an error does result in a belief in that error.
 The introspection that mediates this belief is also erroneous.
 This is what we would expect, and is exactly what happens!
 But, when we become aware of additional evidence that challenges the previous observation; our belief becomes doubt.
-This is what we mean when we say that the detection of error is nonconstitutive.
+This is what we mean when we say that the detection of error is external.
 Believing that an observation is erroneous requires evidence.
 But believing that an observation is evidence does not.

 An example might help to make this idea intuitive.
 Let's say you're in an unfamiliar part of town and are trying to get to a particular place; the library let's say.
 You're lost.
 So, you wave down some random person on the street and ask, "Where's the library?"
 The person tells you, confidently, "walk two blocks straight ahead, and turn right at the intersection.
 Walk down one more block and you'll see the library on your left."
 You follow these directions and make it to the library.

 This is a totally normal and rational way to proceed.
 You asked someone for directions and, on this basis, formed a belief about the location of the library.
 You then acted on this belief and succesfully reached your destination.
 Your belief was justified by the evidence that was the stranger's testimony.
 The evidentiality of that testimony was not something you needed to evaluate right then and there for you to take your belief to be justified.
 When someone asks you, after the fact, how you knew where the library was.
 You could say, "because someone told me", and not be obliged to answer further questions like "how do you know that that person was reliable".

 But!
 If you follow the directions and don't make it to the right place.
 Your previous belief now becomes doubt.
 When you introspect on your evidence for that prior belief, you read the testimony as doubtful or erroneous; when, earlier, you took it to be evidential.
-That is the nonconstitutiveness of error, in action.
+That is the externalness of error, in action.

 # sec 11

-Like in previous passages, the first paragraph is an objection to constitutivism and the second paragraph is a response.
+Like in previous passages, the first paragraph is an objection to internalism and the second paragraph is a response.

 In order for a mental state to be evidential, it must be novel and factual.
-The novelty criterion exludes recollection from being considered evidence in its own right—it's justification power comes from the evidentiality of the original observation that it's a recollection *of*.
+The novelty criterion exludes recollection from being considered evidence in its own right—it's justificational power comes from the evidentiality of the original observation that it's a recollection *of*.

 The factuality criterion seperates observations from three other kinds of mental content: (1) unstructured mental states that don't inform us about the properties of objects; (2) states of doubt which are indeterminate and fail to assert anything; (3) and erroneous states that convey non-factual information.

 Earlier, we said that a mental state is factual if it presents a fact as a fact.
 In other words, it presents an object as possessing a property that it possesses.
 Another way of saying the same thing is that a mental state is factual if its content is true.

-When put this way, there seems to be a problem with the constitutivist thesis.
-Remember that the idea behind epsitemic constitutivism is that we can detect the evidentiality of a mental state by an act of simple introspection.
-But, while introspection tells us that a mental state has such and such content, it doesn't tell us that that content is true.
+When put this way, there seems to be a problem with the internalist thesis.
+Remember that the idea behind epsitemic internalism is that we can detect the evidentiality of a mental state by an act of simple introspection.
+But, while introspection tells us that a mental state has such and such content, it doesn't tell us that this content is true.

 Going back to the earlier discussion about error—this is why introspection can't detect error.
 Because, having structured mental content—i.e. presenting some information as a fact—is just what error and evidence have in common.
 The difference is that error presents a nonfact as a fact; whereas, evidence doesn't.
 So, the fact that error and evidence are indistinguishable in introspection suggests that "truth" is not something that introspection can detect.
 All it can detect is that the content of a mental state involves presenting some object as having some property.
 But, it can't tell us whether or not that object really has that property.

 And, this makes sense.
 Truth is a non-mental property of mental content.
 But, because introspection can only detect mental properties, it has no access to the truth value of introspected mental states content.
 In order to detect the truth of some mental content, you have to look "out" at the world, not "into" you own mind.
 That's why the objector says truth "though appearing in the first-order cognition, does not appear in introspection".
-So, epistemic constitutivism is a nonstarter.
+So, epistemic internalism is a nonstarter.

-The constitutivist has basically two responses to this.
+The internalist has basically two responses to this.
 The first is to deny that introspection needs *independent* access to external facts in order for it to detect the truth of the introspecting mental state.
 If the first order mental state can detect truth, then it must do so on the basis of its content—since, that is the only way in which a mental state can present information.
 And, if something is part of a mental state's content; then, it should be accessible via introspection.
 Of course, it doesn't have *independent* access to truth, but why should that matter?
 All this would mean is that if the orginal mental state was erroneous, then introspection would be too.
 But, as we just established in the last passage, this is exactly what we expect.

 The second response is just to reject the idea that there is an actual property called "truth".
 This goes back to the earlier way of characterizing factuality.
 A structured mental state presents an object as possessing a property.
 It is factual if that object does possess that property.
 In other words, the factuality of the mental state is nothing more than the existance of a relation between its subject and predicate.
 But, as we already showed earlier, this relation must be present as part of the content of the mental state *and* must be accessible to introspection, in order for a mental state to count as "structured", in the first place.
 So, there is nothing additional, like a property of "truth", necessary to account for factuality.